dualcube/moodle-report_overviewstats/README.md

 charts.
 The code has been designed in a way that makes adding more reports easy.

-For producing the graphs, [YUI Charts](http://yuilibrary.com/yui/docs/charts/) module is used.
-The code is using modern Moodle development techniques and patterns, such as using LESS for producing CSS files and Shifter to compose the Javascript modules.
+For producing the graphs, [Charts API](https://docs.moodle.org/dev/Charts_API) module is used.
+The code is using modern Moodle development techniques and patterns.

 Available site level reports
 ----------------------------